distributhor/workflow-webhook/README.md

 ```

 If you are interested in receiving more data about the GitHub event than the above fields, then it can be
-configured to send the raw data about the GitHub event, as per their default payload.
-More information about
+configured to send the whole JSON payload for of GitHub event.
+More information about the payload that is
-the payload that is sent, per the official documentation: <https://developer.github.com/webhooks/event-payloads/>,
+sent, as per the official documentation: <https://developer.github.com/webhooks/event-payloads/>.
+Details
-and the details on how to configure it, further below.
+on how to configure it can be found further below.

-Additional (custom) data can be added to the payload as well (see further down).
+Additional (custom) data can also be added/merged to the payload (see further down).

 ## Usage